-Acute bronchitis is swelling and inflammation in the main passages that carry air to the lungs.
-The swelling narrows the airways, which makes it harder to breathe.
-Another symptom of bronchitis is a cough.
+Acute bronchitis is swelling and inflamed tissue in the main passages that carry air to the lungs.
+This swelling narrows the airways, which makes it harder to breathe.
+Other symptoms of bronchitis are a cough and coughing up mucus.
 Acute means the symptoms have been present only for a short time.

 When acute bronchitis occurs, it almost always comes after having a cold or flu-like illness.
 The bronchitis infection is caused by a virus.
 At first, it affects your nose, sinuses, and throat.
 Then it spreads to the airways that lead to your lungs.

 Sometimes, bacteria also infect your airways.
-This is called a secondary infection.
+This is more common in people with COPD.

 Chronic bronchitis is a long-term condition.
 To be diagnosed with chronic bronchitis, you must have a cough with mucus on most days for at least 3 months.

 Some symptoms of acute bronchitis are:

 Even after acute bronchitis has cleared, you may have a dry, nagging cough that lasts for 1 to 4 weeks.

 Exams and Tests

 Your health care provider will listen to the breathing sounds in your lungs with a stethoscope.
 Your breathing may sound abnormal or rough.

 Tests may include:

 Most people DO NOT need antibiotics for acute bronchitis caused by a virus.
 The infection will almost always go away on its own within 1 week.
 Doing these things may help you feel better:

 Certain medicines that you can buy without a prescription can help break up or loosen mucus.
 Look for the word "guaifenesin" on the label.
-Ask the pharmacist if you need help finding it.
+Ask the pharmacist for help finding it.

-If your symptoms do not improve or if you are wheezing, your doctor may prescribe an inhaler to open your airways.
+If your symptoms do not improve or if you are wheezing, your provider may prescribe an inhaler to open your airways.

 Other tips include: